 Destination for Teens Can Help

-The heroin epidemic has impacts millions of Americans because its pull doesn’t discriminate.
+The heroin epidemic has impacted millions of Americans because it’s pull doesn’t discriminate.
 People are susceptible to addiction regardless of their age, race, income or background.
 Destinations for Teens, the best heroin treatment center California offers for teens, is here to help.
-To learn more about our programs, call us today at [Direct].
+To learn more about our programs, call us today at 877.466.0620.